FernandoJRS/mlp-attention-cyber-attacks/README.md

-# MLP with Attention mechanism for ciberattacks detection.
+# MLP with Attention mechanism for cyberattacks detection.
 This repository hosts the code related to the paper, Paying Attention to Cyber-attacks